risingwavelabs/risingwave-docs/docs/sql/commands/sql-show-internal-tables.md

 Use the `SHOW INTERNAL TABLES` command to view the existing internal tables in RisingWave.
 Internal tables are tables that store intermediate results (also known as internal states) of queries.

+In addition to `SHOW INTERNAL TABLES`, you can also use the [`rw_internal_tables`](/sql/system-catalogs/rw_catalog.md#available-risingwave-catalogs) table to display internal table information.
+This is useful when you need to join internal table information with other data.

 ## Syntax

 ```sql